 Two miles north of Alameda Blvd, immediately south of the North Diversion Channel Outfall Sedimentation Basin (a flood control diversion construction), the river channel widens to over 450', and braids into multiple channels.
 As the river continues south through the Rio Grande Valley State Park in Albuquerque, it widens further still, to well over 600' in some areas.
 Combined with the fact that the San Juan Diversion dam (immediately below the Alameda Bridge) removes a great deal of the river's incoming flow, the river within the city limits of ABQ may appear nearly dry at extreme low flows, yet the Rio immediately north, through Santa Ana Pueblo, Bernalillo, Sandia Pueblo, Rio Rancho and most of the way through Corrales, has plenty of water to float kayaks, paddleboards and canoes.

 At higher flows (average spring runoff conditions - 1500 cfs or more), most sand and gravel bars are submerged, so shallow water is less of an issue.
 Experienced river runners will definitely enjoy higher water.
 On the other hand, faster current speeds and the resulting wider river channel does bring numerous hazards into play that can be very challenging for the less experienced.
-Low hanging trees are nearly continuous close to shore, obstructions in the river channel (jetty jacks, submerged logs and trees, old bridge pilings, etc) which are obvious at low flows, can be just below the surface, and strainers or other hazards, while a little easier to avoid due to the additional width, are definitely more severe and require good anticipation and better boat control to avoid.
+Low hanging trees are nearly continuous close to shore, obstructions in the river channel (jetty jacks, submerged logs and trees, old bridge pilings, etc) which are obvious at low flows, can be just below the surface, and strainers or other hazards, while easier for experienced river runners to avoid due to the additional width, are definitely more severe and require good anticipation and better boat control to avoid.
 Secondary channels also fill at higher flows, which can be fun to explore, but may also contain unknown hazards.
 Those choosing to head out at high flows without guide support (Self-guided) should possess a solid understanding of river dynamics and must have the ability to immediately eddy out of current and get to shore at a moment's notice.

 The primary river gauge we monitor (embedded below), is the Alameda Bridge gauge, the first gauge immediately downstream of the reach we operate on.
 The graph updates every fifteen minutes, so what you're seeing is basically in “real time”.
 Clicking the link below the embedded graph will open a new window, taking you to the USGS page with full data for the gauge: